Winter Break Activities in Sacramento for Kids: Sacramento Zoo

 The Ultimate Guide to the Sacramento Zoo

 When planning adventures for kids in Sacramento, the Sacramento Zoo will undoubtedly be at the top of the list.
-This is easily a favorite attraction for families who live in the area and for those who are visiting the Capital City.
+This is a favorite attraction for families who live in the area and for those who are visiting the Capital City.

 It’s no secret that the Sacramento Zoo is more compact compared to other California zoos in larger cities.
 However, there are plenty of unique animals to admire and fun experiences for kids, from giraffe feedings to a playground and a carousel.
 The setting of the Sacramento Zoo is in beautiful Land Park, where there are many amusing activities for kids.